Getting Naked at a German Spa

 Men asked me if guys in the spa were were walking around with erections because of all the beautiful women.
 They said they would never go naked because they feared walking around in an aroused state all day.
 I told them the older, larger women would certainly destroy their erotic fantasies.
 Obviously, I was only joking — I told them German saunas are not at all sexual and that often, families and colleagues enjoy the German spa together.

-Expats Talk About Getting Naked at the German Spa
+Expats Talk About Getting Naked at a German Spa

 For some other expat accounts of getting naked in Germany, check out these great blog posts: